-- Such stocks are likely to be more resilient to challenges posed by climate change and other mounting pressures, as well as more productive since larger fish tend to produce more offspring per spawner. - They can improve carbon efficiency of fishing operations44 and potentially increase the value or marketability of the catch since a lower amount of fuel and time is needed to catch the same amount of fish compared to a situation where fish are less abundant and smaller. - Year-to-year fluctuations in stock size may also be more effectively mitigated by larger overall stock sizes, and adopting a habit of not fully exhausting every advised catch increase can buffer future TAC decreases if the perception of the stock deteriorates, offering more stability for fishers. - Overall, it would constitute a key way of future-proofing EU fisheries in the face of climate change and mounting pressures which may negatively impact productivity going forward, for example providing a potential buffer against recruitment failures caused or exacerbated by environmental factors. - Ultimately, it is an investment into the long-term profitability of the fleet as well as access to sustainable seafood for current and future generations, whereas a continuation of unsustainable fishing levels and practices jeopardises long-term sustainability across all three dimensions referred to in Article 2(1) of the CFP Basic Regulation (environmental, social, economic).
+- Such stocks are likely to be more resilient to challenges posed by climate change and other mounting pressures, as well as more productive since larger fish tend to produce more offspring per spawner. - They can improve carbon efficiency of fishing operations and potentially increase the value or marketability of the catch since a lower amount of fuel and time is needed to catch the same amount of fish compared to a situation where fish are less abundant and smaller. - Year-to-year fluctuations in stock size may also be more effectively mitigated by larger overall stock sizes, and adopting a habit of not fully exhausting every advised catch increase can buffer future TAC decreases if the perception of the stock deteriorates, offering more stability for fishers. - Overall, it would constitute a key way of future-proofing UK fisheries in the face of climate change and mounting pressures which may negatively impact productivity going forward, for example providing a potential buffer against recruitment failures caused or exacerbated by environmental factors. - Ultimately, it is an investment into the long-term profitability of the fleet as well as access to sustainable seafood for current and future generations, whereas a continuation of unsustainable fishing levels and practices jeopardises long-term sustainability across all three dimensions referred to in the "sustainability objective" of the Fisheries Act (environmental, social, economic).

-While the ICES single-stock advice currently aims for MSY-based exploitation, rather than presenting specific quantitative catch scenarios corresponding to our recommended focus on rebuilding stocks to larger sizes, this is something that should be explored further and more explicitly both within the EU and with its international negotiation partners.
-It is the responsibility of the ICES clients such as the EU and the UK to request catch advice that effectively prioritises healthy and productive stocks in the long-term, by taking full account of climate change and other relevant factors.
-In the short-term, one option could be to base TACs on additional catch scenarios geared towards larger biomass levels or to apply a generic
+While the ICES single-stock advice currently aims for MSY-based exploitation, rather than presenting specific quantitative catch scenarios corresponding to our recommended focus on rebuilding stocks to larger sizes, this is something that should be explored further and more explicitly both within the UK and with its international negotiation partners.
+It is the responsibility of the ICES clients such as the UK and the EU to request catch advice that effectively prioritises healthy and productive stocks in the long-term, by taking full account of climate change and other relevant factors.
+In the short-term, one option could be to base TACs on additional catch scenarios geared towards larger biomass levels or to apply a generic buffer to all catch advice and by default set TACs below the single-stock advice by at least a certain percentage.
+Similar approaches, based on the concept of maximum economic yield (MEY), are already in use for example in Australia.